kidd1492/kidd1492/README.md

 ## 🚀 Projects

 - **[Auto Django](https://github.com/kidd1492/auto_django)**
   Sets up a new Django project with a virtual environment and installs Django.
+  - Python Version and a C program Version.
   - Generates essential starter files for quick development
   - Configures URL routing and custom templates
   - Automates database creation and superuser setup